lupyuen/lupyuen.github.io/src/dashboard.md

 # Cost of Google Cloud

-TODO
+TODO: Cost of Google Cloud

 No budget.
-Will pay out of our pocket.
+Will pay out of our own pocket.

 50% CPU.
 How much?